On This Day in History: July 8

 - The Island Express train travelling from Bangalore to Kanyakumari derails on the Peruman bridge and falls into Ashtamudi Lake, killing 105 passengers and injuring over 200 more.

-- Assassination attempt against Iraqi president Saddam Hussein in Dujail.
+- A failed assassination attempt against Iraqi president Saddam Hussein results in the Dujail Massacre over the next several months.

 - The inaugural 1980 State of Origin game is won by Queensland who defeat New South Wales 20-10 at Lang Park.